BatoolBtoush/data-structures-and-algorithms/binary-tree/README.md

 <br>

-- add: adds a new node into the binary tree
+- **add:** adds a new node into the binary tree, depending on whether it's greater or less than the self.root or the current node I'm looking at.

 <br>

-- contains: returns a boolean indicating whether or not the value is in the tree at least once.
+- **contains:** returns a boolean indicating whether or not the value is in the tree at least once.